LucasMassignani/Question-List/README.md

 - Install the libraries with the command "npm install".

 ## Start
-To start the frontend you can run the command "npm run start"
+To start the frontend you can run the command "npm run start".
+The application will start at localhost:3000.

 ## Tests
 To start the tests you can run the command "npm run test"